Vous devez vous connecter ou vous inscrire avant de continuer.

 The experience

 Hi everyone!
-I’m looking for a volunteer to help me with farm activities during the autumn season.
-You’ll be involved in wheat seeding, wheat grinding, and supporting us during local autumn fairs.
+I’m looking for a volunteer to help me with farm activities during the winter and spring.
+You’ll be involved in wheat seeding, wheat grinding, and supporting us during local fairs.
 It’s a great opportunity to learn about traditional farming, enjoy nature, and experience authentic Italian countryside life!

 What you offer